brineamelia/P1-WIL/README.md

 Features:

 Across the website I wanted to include the continuous features of the top and bottom "navbar" and call to action buttons.
 I wanted the information to be easy to access and read, along with supplying external links to acquire further information.

+UX/UI:

+I created this website to demonstrate my knowledge and skills of HTML and CSS.
+I wanted a website users could visit to easily acquire insightful information both qualitative and quantitative on the site topic.
+I wanted the website to be easy to navigate and to have links to external information.
+I wanted this webite to be ascetically pleasing with clear images.

+Site goals:

+To showcase my skills of HTML and CSS.
+To provide the user with easy to access information and external links to read further if desired.
+To provide a site that was easy to navigate and interactive with.